*NEW* Final Design Plans

 6-20-18 Open House - Public Comment/Response Matrix

 Thank you for your interest in making our city streets safer and more livable.
 Your questions and comments are valued as part of the public involvement process for this project.
-Opportunities for public involvement will be posted on this webpage as they become available.

 To receive project updates and notices about this project, please email